 We can’t say for sure if this is why the manager is no longer working there or not, but it certainly gave him a scare!
 Some of the regular customers have also had their own paranormal encounters at The Blind Tiger.

-A few have reported having their hair pulled when nobody is around and others have reported phantom footsteps and the sound of leaves crunching by the back patio despite the fact that there is nobody nearby!
+A few have reported having their hair pulled when nobody is around.
+Others have reported phantom footsteps and the sound of leaves crunching by the back patio, despite the fact that there is nobody nearby!

 Battery Carriage House Inn is known for playing host to several different ghosts.

 There are two rooms of the 1843 inn which are said to be particularly haunted.
 Room number 8 is said to be haunted by ‘the headless torso’ which is every bit as disturbing as it sounds!

 This terrifying apparition of a torso missing its head and legs appears in the room and moans in a menacing fashion!